 It is hard to find a better school than Minnesota State University - Mankato if you want to pursue Food Science Technology as a major.
 The location in a significant urban center is great for scholars trying to find adequate chances for social networking, experience, and exploration.

 Minnesota State University - Mankato's men's football team is a powerhouse you're sure to like cheering on.
-Nursing is the most well-attended program at Minnesota State University - Mankato.
+This school features a superior freshman retention rate, with 74.0% of first-year students coming back the next year.
 The scorecard provides a great summary of Minnesota State University - Mankato.